luxfi/evm/README.md

 Each blockchain is an instance of a Virtual Machine (VM), much like an object in an object-oriented language is an instance of a class.
 That is, the VM defines the behavior of the blockchain.

 Subnet EVM is the [Virtual Machine (VM)](https://docs.lux.network/learn/lux/virtual-machines) that defines the Subnet Contract Chains.
-Subnet EVM is a simplified version of [Coreth VM (C-Chain)](https://github.com/luxfi/coreth).
+Subnet EVM is a simplified version of [Geth VM (C-Chain)](https://github.com/luxfi/geth).

 This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client functionality.